 Salon H (Paris)

-Marc Donnadieu is an independent exhibition curator and art critic.
-He has been curator in chief at Photo Élysée (Musée Cantonal pour la Photographie, Lausanne), after previously working as curator of contemporary art at LaM Lille Métropole Musée d’Art Moderne, d’Art Contemporain et d’Art Brut (2010-2017) and director of the Fonds Régional d’Art Contemporain de Haute-Normandie (1999-2010).
+Marc Donnadieu is an art critic and independent exhibition curator.
+He was previously chief curator at Photo Élysée (Musée Cantonal pour la Photographie, Lausanne), after having worked as curator of contemporary art at LaM Lille Métropole Musée d’Art Moderne, d’Art Contemporain et d’Art Brut (2010-2017) and as the director of the Fonds Régional d’Art Contemporain de Haute-Normandie (1999-2010).
 He has curated or co-curated a number of major exhibitions, both solo shows and themed exhibits in the field of contemporary photography, drawing practices, present-day representations of the body in art, identity processes at work in society today, the relationship between art and architecture and between photography and art brut.
-He has been a member of the Association Internationale des Critiques d’Art (AICA) since 1997 and has contributed to numerous French and international periodicals, including Art Press with which he has been working since 1994.
-He has also taken part in the elaboration of several dozen catalogues, monographs and themed publications in the fields of the visual arts, architecture, design and fashion.
+He has been a member of the Association Internationale des Critiques d’Art (AICA) since 1997 and has contributed to numerous French and international periodicals, including Art Press since 1994.
+He has also taken part in the production of several dozen catalogues, monographs and themed publications in the fields of the visual arts, architecture, design and fashion.